-The cost of licensing our fonts varies per family and depends on your usage and the number of workstations that you are installing them on.
+The cost of licensing our fonts varies per family and depends on the number of users.

 The standard price listed is for one computer/user - please refer to our End User License Agreement (EULA) for full explanations.

-Our pricing for multiple workstations is as follows:
+Our pricing for multiple users is as follows:

-When you need to install the fonts on more than one computers than you originally licensed then you may simply upgrade your number of licenses – which we allow at any time.
+When more users need the fonts than you had originally licensed, you may simply upgrade your number of licenses – which we allow at any time.
 You only pay the difference from the old number of licenses to the new.
 Just send us an email and let us know what you need.